rsterkendries/Project_Euler_Solutions/README.md

 # Java solutions to Project Euler website problems
-Problem statements can be found at https://projecteuler.net/archive.
-Solutions and runtime are displayed for each problem.
+Problem statements can be found at https://projecteuler.net/archives.
+One Folder containing one class per problem.
+Solution and runtime are displayed for each problem.